tigerabrodi/narutosstudent/README.md

 I'm Tiger.

 I'd describe myself as a fullstack product developer.
-I'm not too fond of associating technologies with myself as I'm very product oriented, but here are ones I've worked with:
+I'm not too fond of associating technologies with myself as I'm product oriented, but here are ones I've worked with:

 - TypeScript
 - Node